gem/oq-engine/doc/getting-started/installation-instructions/universal.md

 # Universal installation script

-Since version 3.11 of the OpenQuake-engine, there is a universal installation script that works on any platform, provided you have a suitable Python installed.
+Since version 3.11 of the OpenQuake-engine, there is a universal installation script that works on any platform, provided you have a suitable Python installed
+(currently Python 3.9, 3.10 and 3.11 are supported by the engine).
+If not, you should install a suitable version of Python according to your platform preferred mechanism.

 The script allows the user to select between different kinds of installation:

 1. [`user` installation](#user-installation) (Windows, macOS, and Linux)